talhasch/stnm/README.md

 ### Linux users

-Make sure you have following packages installed on your system.
+Make sure you have following python dependencies installed on your system.

 `$ apt update && apt install build-essential python3-pip python3-dev python3-setuptools -y`

 ### macOS users
 You can download python installer from here https://www.python.org/downloads/ if you don't have it installed on your system.

-You may need to install `git` and `curl` manually if you don't have them installed your system.
+Additionally you may need to install `git` and `curl` manually if you don't have them installed your system.

-## Installation with pip (easier way)
+## Install with pip (easier way)

 `$ pip3 install stnm -U`

-## Installation from source code
+## Install from source code

 `$ git clone https://github.com/talhasch/stnm && cd stnm && pip3 install -e .`